c-hive/guides/etc/regex.md

 - use non-capturing groups for [performance reasons](https://stackoverflow.com/questions/33243292/capturing-group-vs-non-capturing-group)
 - [avoid greedy matching](https://mariusschulz.com/blog/why-using-the-greedy-in-regular-expressions-is-almost-never-what-you-actually-want): use lazy matching and avoid "any" matchers
+- [lookbehinds are only supported in the ECMA2018 standard](https://stackoverflow.com/a/50011952/2771889), at the moment the  browser support is very limited

 ## URLs